National Youth Gang Survey Analysis

 Percent Change in Estimated Number of Gang-Problem Jurisdictions

-- Overall, the estimated number of gang-problem jurisdictions in the study population increased 14 percent between 2002 and 2011.
+- Overall, the estimated number of gang-problem jurisdictions in the study population in 2012 is 7 percent higher than in 2002 but 11 percent lower than in 2007 and 6 percent lower than in 2011.

-- As noted above, the increase in prevalence rates from 2002 to 2011 occurred in all area types, underscoring that each of them contributed to the increase in number of gang-problem jurisdictions.
+- As noted above, the increase in prevalence rates from 2002 to 2012 occurred in all area types, except smaller cities.

 Consistency of Gang Problems by Area Type

-The percentage of agencies that reported gang problems in 2010 and consistently from 2006 to 2010 is displayed by area type.
+The percentage of agencies that have ever reported gang activity and the percentage that have consistently reported gang activity from 2008 to 2012 are displayed by area type.

 - A larger discrepancy between the two figures within each area type indicates greater instability and a fluctuating pattern of gang problems across jurisdictions over time.
 Conversely, greater similarity between these figures indicates that roughly the same group of agencies is reporting gang problems across survey years.

-- Gang problems are more consistently reported in larger cities: 86 percent reported gang problems in 2010, and 80 percent consistently did so from 2006 to 2010.
+- Gang problems are more consistently reported in larger cities: 92 percent reported ever having a gang problem, and 79 percent consistently did so from 2008 to 2012.

-- While half of the suburban counties (50 percent) reported gang problems in 2010, 38 percent did so consistently over the five-year time period.
+- While 66 percent of suburban counties reported ever having a gang problem, 38 percent did so consistently over the five-year time period.

 - Overall, these results demonstrate that the presence of gang problems outside larger cities is less stably observed and reported over time.